-25.3 Overtime work on a Saturday or a Sunday
+24.3 Overtime work on a Saturday or a Sunday

-(a) Except as otherwise provided, double time will be paid for all overtime work done on a Saturday or on a Sunday.
+(a) An employee will be paid at the rate of double time for all overtime work done on a Saturday or on a Sunday, except as otherwise provided.

-(b) Minimum engagements/payments for working overtime

-An employee who reports to work on a weekend and is ready willing and able to perform overtime will be entitled to the following:
+(b) Minimum engagement/payment for work on a Saturday or a Sunday ready, willing and able to perform work, will be provided the following minimum engagements/payments at the rate of double time:

+An employee who has been notified by the employer of the requirement to work overtime on a Saturday (not being work which is continuous with work which commenced on a Friday) or on a Sunday and reports to work_and is

-- (i) On Saturday, at least two hours' work or at least two hours' pay at double time (but not where hours worked on a Saturday are continuous with work which commenced on a Friday); and - (ii) On Sunday, at least four hours' work or at least four hours' pay at double time. - (c) Except as otherwise provided in clause 21-Ordinary hours of work, rostering and special provisions for shift work employees, the provisions of this subclause will apply to a shiftwork employee provided that a shiftwork employee required to work overtime on a Saturday immediately after the finishing time of their ordinary working hours which commenced on a Friday will be paid in accordance with clause 25.2. - (d) Printing or publishing department employees engaged in a regional daily newspaper office required to commence work after midnight on Friday will continue to work for the ordinary hours of that shift (but no later than 8.00 am) without payment of overtime.
+- (i) Saturday-two hours or two hours pay; - (ii) Sunday-four hours or four hours pay.

+(c) Overtime on a Saturday or Sunday-Shiftworkers

+Except as provided for in clause 20-Ordinary hours of work and rostering, or clause 21-Special provisions for shiftwork employees, the provisions of clauses 24.3(a) and (b) will apply to a shiftwork employee provided that a shiftwork employee required to work overtime on a Saturday immediately after the finishing time of their ordinary working hours which commenced on a Friday will be paid in accordance with clause 24.2.

+(d) Printing or publishing department employees engaged in a regional daily newspaper office required to commence work after midnight on Friday will continue to work for the ordinary hours of that shift (but no later than 8.00 am) without payment of overtime.

-25.4 Work on a rostered day off
+24.4 Work on a rostered day off

-Work on a rostered day off is overtime and is paid at time and one half for the first three hours and double time thereafter.
+Work on a rostered day off is overtime and is paid at the rate of time and a half for the first three hours and double time thereafter.

-25.5 Overtime on a public holiday
+24.5 Work on a public holiday

-An employee required to work on a public holiday will be paid at the rate prescribed in clause 32-Public Holidays
+An employee required to work on a public holiday will be paid at the rate prescribed in clause 31-Public holidays.

-25.6 Meal break during overtime
+24.6 Meal period during overtime

-- (a) An employee will not work overtime for longer than five hours without a meal break of half an hour. - (b) Where an employee working overtime can complete their work within three hours after their ordinary finishing time they may continue to work for that period without a break for a meal provided that they do not work for more than six and a half hours from their previous meal break. - (c) Where overtime is worked before the ordinary starting time and is one and half hours or more, the employee will be required take a meal break of half an hour without the deduction of pay within five hours of commencing the overtime.
+- (a) An employee will not work overtime for longer than five hours without a meal period of half an hour. - (b) Notwithstanding clause 24.6(a) where an employee working overtime can complete their work within three hours after their ordinary finishing time they may continue to work for that period without a break for a meal provided that they do not work for more than six and a half hours from their previous meal break. - (c) Where overtime is worked before the ordinary hour of commencing work and such overtime is of one and a half hours or more the employee will, within five hours of the commencement of such overtime, be required to take a meal period of half an hour without deduction of pay.
 Nothing in this subclause will in any way affect the taking by the employee of their ordinary meal period prescribed by this award.

-25.7 Ten hour break
+24.7 Ten hour break

-- (a) An employee who has worked overtime will be informed that they are entitled to and be granted a break of at least 10 hours: - (i) between the time of finishing work and the time when they next commence work; and - (ii) no deductions will be made from their pay because of any time lost by reason of that break. - (b) If an employee is required to work before they have completed the break of 10 hours they will be paid double time for all time worked until they have had a break of at least 10 hours.
+An employee who has worked overtime will be informed that they are entitled to and be granted a break of at least 10 hours between the time of finishing work and the time when they next commence work, and no deductions will be made from their pay because of any time lost by reason of this break.
+Where the employee is required to work before they have completed the break of 10 hours they will be paid at the rate of double time for all time worked until they have had a break of at least 10 hours.

-25.8 36 hour break
+24.8 36 hour break